yahoojapan/JGLUE/fine-tuning/README.md

 # Fine-tuning

 We used [the transformers library](https://github.com/huggingface/transformers) for our fine-tuning experiments, and modified the original codes to fit our datasets and experimental settings.
-We used v4.9.2, but other versions may work.
+We used v4.9.2, but other versions may work (we have confirmed that v4.19.2, the latest version as of June 2022, worked).

 ```bash
 # This directory is for installing transformers.
 This directory would be better outside the JGLUE repository.)